Sartify/pawa-ai-blueprints-chatbots/README.md

 ##  Contributing

 We welcome contributions!
-Please see our [Contributing Guide](README..md) for more details.
+Please see our (pawa-ai-blueprints-chatbots/wcfbot/back-end/README.md) for more details.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)